yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/email-outbound.md

 sidebar_label: Email
 ---

-xThere are two types of Email sender types for pushing outbound email notifications.
+There are two types of Email sender types for pushing outbound email notifications.

 1. Via the Local Email SMTP
 2. Via HTTP-based Email API